 Professor Helen Irving

-Professor Helen Irving is the Director of the Understanding Disease Research Focus Area at La Trobe Institute for Molecular Science.
+Professor Helen Irving is the Director of the Understanding Disease Research Focus Area at La Trobe University.

 Professor Irving obtained her PhD in Biochemistry from The University of Melbourne and conducted post-doctoral work at Vanderbilt University (USA) and The University of Kentucky (USA) before returning to Australia to take up an ARC Post-Doctoral Fellowship at La Trobe University.
 For most of her career she has been a teaching/research academic based at the Faculty of Pharmacy and Pharmaceutical Sciences at Monash University.
 Helen moved to the La Trobe Institute for Molecular Sciences at La Trobe University in 2017.